 - 1/4 cup chopped maraschino cherries

 - In a heavy saucepan, combine 2-1/2 cups fat-free milk and egg substitute.
-Cook and stir over low heat until mixture is thick enough to coat a metal spoon and reaches at least 160°, about 10 minutes.
-Remove from the heat; set pan in ice and stir to cool quickly.
+Cook over low heat until mixture is thick enough to coat a metal spoon and reaches at least 160°, stirring constantly.
+Do not allow to boil.
+Remove from heat immediately.

-- Combine bananas, lime juice and vanilla; stir into milk mixture.
+- Combine bananas, lime juice and vanilla; stir into custard mixture.
 Fill ice cream freezer two-thirds full; freeze according to manufacturer's directions.
-Refrigerate remaining mixture until ready to freeze.
-Spoon each batch into a large freezer-safe container; gently fold in chocolate topping, pecans and cherries.
-Store in refrigerator freezer.
+(Refrigerate remaining mixture until ready to freeze.)
+Transfer ice cream to freezer containers, allowing headspace for expansion; gently fold in chocolate topping, pecans and cherries.
+Freeze 2-4 hours or until firm.
 Yield: about 2-1/2 quarts.

 Originally published as Banana Split Ice Cream in Taste of Home August/September 2001, p16